DyegoMaas/ForeverFactory/README.md

 ## Roadmap

 - Support multi-level object creation
+- Support custom constructor scoped by builder (for now, custom constructors are shared along the linked builders)
 - The default factory could have an option to fill all properties with valid values
 - Allow configuration by rules
 - Allow sequences in numbers properties and things like email, etc